-Sundays 9:00 am – This service is about one hour long; we sing hymns and parts of the service, hear a ten to twelve minute sermon, and on major feasts includes a modest amount of incense.
+Sundays 10 am – This service is about one hour long; we sing hymns and parts of the service, hear a ten to twelve minute sermon, and on major feast days our worship includes a modest amount of incense.

 Coffee, Tea, and Refreshments are provided after the service, downstairs in St. Francis Hall.

-If you have come from an Orthodox, Roman Catholic, or Episcopalian background, our worship will be familiar.
+If you have come from an Orthodox, Roman Catholic, Lutheran, or Episcopalian background, our worship will be familiar.
 If not, you will find that it might be a very different experience compared to other churches you may have visited.
 If you are coming from an evangelical church experience with modern music the difference will be more apparent.
-Our worship is not like a 20th century rock concert, but more in accord with Scripture – you may find it helpful to read through the book of Revelation and see how our worship is based on the worship in heaven!
+Our worship is a direct descendant of Jewish temple practice – you may find it helpful to read through the book of Revelation and see how our worship is based on the worship in heaven!